 Mitch is a Seneca, South Carolina, resident and a retired CPA firm partner with a practice focus on entrepreneurs, nonprofit entities, and local governments.
 He is currently the vice chair of the GSMA board and has formerly served as the board’s secretary and treasurer.
 Mitch has also served as the board chair of the Jackson County, North Carolina, Chamber of Commerce, board member for the Southwestern Community College Foundation, and lieutenant governor for the North Carolina West District of Optimist International.
 Mitch’s connection to the Smokies runs deep.
 “Park memories are among my very earliest recollections,” said Mitch, who grew up in a county adjoining the park.
 “I’ve always treasured my time in the park and the feeling that is noticeable each and every time I cross the park boundary.
 It’s exciting to be able to contribute to this amazing resource being here for my granddaughters.”

-Kelly currently serves as Vice President of Entegra Bank in Hendersonville, NC.
-In addition to 34 years of banking experience, he has also been involved in economic development efforts in Henderson County throughout the last 15 years.
-With family roots in the mountains of Western North Carolina and Tennessee, he is reminded of how important it is to preserve, protect and sustain the park so that others can experience and enjoy the history of the region.
+Kelly currently serves as vice president of First Citizens Bank in Hendersonville, North Carolina.
+In addition to 36 years of banking experience, he has also been involved in economic development efforts in Henderson County throughout the last 15 years.
+With family roots in the mountains of Western North Carolina and Tennessee, he is reminded of how important it is to preserve, protect, and sustain the park so that others can experience and enjoy the history of the region.
 "I have been extremely fortunate to have been involved with GSMA since the early 1990s, serving as a board member throughout most of that time,” he said.
-“It is an honor to continue as a volunteer as the Association transitions into a new era of leadership and growth.”
+“It is an honor to continue as a volunteer as the association transitions into a new era of leadership and growth.”

 Katie Branham Kerr

-A GSMA board member since 2015, Katie lives in Maryville and works as the Purchasing Agent for Blount County Government.
-She is an attorney by profession and a Member of the Bar in both Tennessee and Florida.
-Katie has been involved in a variety of volunteer and nonprofit organizations, including American Alpine Club, Keep Blount Beautiful and Project Healing Waters.
+A GSMA board member since 2015, Katie lives in Maryville and works as the purchasing agent for Blount County Government.
+She is an attorney by profession and a member of the bar in both Tennessee and Florida.
+Katie has been involved in a variety of volunteer and nonprofit organizations, including American Alpine Club, Keep Blount Beautiful, and Leadership Blount.
 She graduated from Experience Your Smokies in 2015.
 “My involvement with GSMNP began with family outings as a child,” Katie said.
-“Throughout college I hiked, camped, fished and volunteered for trail maintenance.
-I enjoy being involved with the community in which I live, work and play and I want to give back to the park.”
+“Throughout college I hiked, camped, fished, and volunteered for trail maintenance.
+I enjoy being involved with the community in which I live, work, and play, and I want to give back to the park.”

 Board of Directors